material-components/material-components-flutter/README.md

 ## Usage

 Material Components is included by default in Flutter's packages.
-To add access MDC widgets in a file, simply import the `material.dart` file.
+To add access to MDC widgets in a file, simply import the `material.dart` file.

 ``` dart
 import 'package:flutter/material.dart';